Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Reasoning with Arithmetic Comparisons

 where $a_i$'s and $b_i$ 's are ACs.
-We call it {\em containment implication}.
+We define a {\em containment implication} to be a logical implication where the lhs is a conjunction of ACs and the rhs is a disjunction of ACs.
+For example, $X > 5 \Rightarrow X < 3 \vee X < 4$ is a containment implication, but $X > 5 \Rightarrow X < 3 \wedge X < 4$ is not because the latter uses a conjunction on the right hand side.

 We say that the containment implication is {\em minimal} or is {\em in minimal form} if the following is true: If we delete any disjunct from the rhs then the implication is not true.

-\begin{lemma} Consider the containment implication (1) in minimal form.
-Then for any AC, say $b_m$, on the rhs, the following is true:
+In \ref{app-A-A}, a series of lemmas are presented concerning the containment implication and the containment entailment that will be useful in the proofs of the results in this paper.